scriblig/blitzkatarrh/README.md

 Have all future war stories been done?
 Or have they been refined to the absurd?
-(Witness the millisecond-spanning engagements of the Ships in Iain M. Banks?
-Culture universe, especially [Excession](http://en.wikipedia.org/wiki/Excession).
+(Witness the millisecond-spanning engagements of the Ships in Iain M. Banks' Culture universe, especially [Excession](http://en.wikipedia.org/wiki/Excession).
 What next for future war?